nilesh2797/iclr-blogposts-2026/_posts/2026-04-27-trade-offs-in-llm-compute-for-reasoning-intensive-information-retrieval.md

 ---
 layout: distill
-title: Allocating "System 2" Logic Trade-offs in LLM Compute for Reasoning-Intensive Information Retrieval
+title: Trade-offs in LLM Compute for Reasoning-Intensive Information Retrieval

 description: This is some random description
 date: 2026-04-27